mutaimwiti/rbactl/README.md

 ### Authorization

 Authorization is the process of determining whether a user is allowed to perform the action that they're trying to.
-The ultimate goal when it comes to authorization is to have a function, `can`, that when invoked generates a middleware function that checks whether a user is authorized to perform a specific action on a specific entity.
-We name it `can` because we are checking whether a user **CAN** perform a specific action on a specific entity.
+The ultimate goal when it comes to authorization is to have a function, `can()`, that when invoked generates a middleware function that checks whether a user is authorized to perform an action.
+We name it `can` because it checks whether a user **CAN** perform a specific action on a specific entity.

 #### Authorization functions

 ##### `authorize()`

 This function authorizes a user action on an entity based on their permissions and system policies.
-It can be used to define the `can` function.
-The function accepts the following parameters:
+It can be used to define the `can()` function.
+It function accepts the following parameters:

 - `action` - the user action to check.
 - `entity` - the entity to check the action against.